 How Internet Browser Cookies Work

 where the attacker sets a user session id to one known to him for example by sending the user an email with a link that contains a particular session id.
 The attacker now only has to wait until the user logs in on that link.

-malware and unwanted programs can use internet browser hijacking to steal a browser cookie files without a user knowledge, and then perform actions like installing Android apps without the user knowledge.
+malware and unwanted programs can use internet browser hijacking to steal a browser cookie file without user knowledge, and then perform actions like installing Android apps without the user knowledge.

 3. Session Sidejacking

 unsecured Wi-Fi Hotspots are particularly vulnerable, as anyone sharing the network will generally be able to read most of the web traffic between other nodes and the access point. so avoid connecting with open Wi-Fi Hotspots.

 it made easy for session hijackers to attack users of unencrypted public Wi-Fi.
 Websites like Facebook, Twitter, and any that the user adds to their preferences allow the Firesheep user to easily access private information from cookies and threaten the public Wi-Fi users’ personal property.

 It is an app which able to display messages from other WhatsApp connected on the same network.

 DroidSheep is a simple Android tool for web session hijacking (side jacking).
 It listens for HTTP packets sent via a wireless (802.11) network connection and extracts the session id from these packets in order to reuse them. but it has been taken down by Google.